arbobeck/saints_cloud_dashboard/README.md

 4. in the browser, go to: 'http://localhost:5000/api/saints'

 Run locally (with Swagger):
-1. run in VSCode via .Net/C/C++ Debugger (vsdbg)
+1. run 'dotnet run'
-1. in the browser, go to 'http://localhost:5259/swagger/index.html'
+1. in the browser, go to 'http://localhost:5259'